intel-lab-lkp/linux/Documentation/rust/testing.rst

 the name of the test suite as an argument.

 For instance, assume we want to test the function ``f`` from the documentation tests section.
-We could write, in the same file where we have our function:
+We could write, in the same file where we have our function.
+Each test is protected with the corresponding Kconfig option, see rust/kernel/Kconfig.test.

 .. code-block:: rust

+	#[cfg(CONFIG_RUST_MYMOD_KUNIT_TEST)]
 	#[kunit_tests(rust_kernel_mymod)]
 	mod tests {
 	    use super::*;